nik-fedorov/term_paper_metric_learning/README.md

 All experiments are made on CUB-200-2011 dataset which contains 11788 images of 200 subcategories belonging to birds (5994 for training and 5794 for testing).

+Example of code for model fine-tuning which I used for making experiments you can find in **tp3-cub.ipynb** notebook.